Salmonella action plan at farms

 How salmonella is handled in the abattoirs

-Two types of salmonella samples are taken in the abattoirs.
+Two types of salmonella samples are taken in the abattoirs:

 Meat juice samples